SH.22.02

 Sexual harassment of LGBTQ young people in the workplace and workplace training

-This mixed-methods research project investigates sexual harassment experienced by lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) young people (aged 14 to 30) in the workplace and at workplace training sites, within an intersectionality framework.
+This mixed-methods research project investigated sexual harassment experienced by lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) young people (aged 14 to 30) in the workplace and at workplace training sites, within an intersectionality framework.

 Population surveys have demonstrated higher prevalence of sexual harassment and sexual violence for LGBTQ people compared to cisgender, heterosexual populations.
 Trans people and lesbian and bisexual cisgender women experience the highest rates of sexual harassment within LGBTQ populations.